shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/02 DynamoDB/01 DynamoDB Overview.md

     - String Set
     - Number Set
     - Binary Set
+- Filter expressions are for read operations while conditional expression for write operation
+- For write operation, as conditional expressions we can use
+  - attribute_exists
+  - attribute_not_exists
+  - attribute_type
+  - contains
+  - begins_with
+  - IN (includes)
+  - between (between low and high)
+  - size (length of string)
 - To improve performance we can use
   - `DAX` (milliseconds to micro seconds)
   - Use partition keys of high cardinality, so large number of distinct values for each item